-Gans came to Lehigh as an assistant professor in 1981 and was tenured in 1987, and promoted to full professor in 1999.
-She chaired the department from 1987–90, 2003–04, 2006, and 2010-2016.
-She directed the Women’s Studies Program from 1991-1994 and directed the Design Arts Program from 2008–09.
+She came to Lehigh as an assistant professor in 1981, was tenured in 1987, and promoted to full professor in 1999.
+She chaired the Art, Architecture and Design Department from 1987–90, 2003–04, in 2006, and from 2010–16.
+She directed the Women’s Studies Program from 1991–94 and directed the Design Arts Program from 2008–09.
 She is the first holder of the Louis and Jane P. Weinstock ‘36 Chair of Art and Architecture.